alexmolas/alexmolas.github.io/_posts/2023-11-30-conditioning-is-grouping-by.md

 # some intuition

-After thinking about it for some time (I'm a slow learner, so I usually need some days or weeks to fully understand a concept) I realized that the formula was only saying "the best prediction for a given $x$ is just to take all the other examples with the same $x$ and average their $y$".
+After thinking about it for some weeks (I'm a slow learner) I realized that the formula was only saying "the best prediction for a given set of features $x$ is just to take all the other examples with the same features $x$ and average their $y$".
+In real machine learning you don't usually have multiple examples with the same features, and this is why more complex machine learning algorithms are used.
+But this is a story for another day, today I want to talk about conditional distributions.

 After learning how to read the equation I felt a little bit better since I got some intuition about it, but it wasn't the end.
 After some more weeks of ruminating about it (sometimes I'm very slow) I realized that the interpretation of $\mathbb{E}(y \| X=x)$ was familiar.
-Wasn't this interpretation following the same logic behind the infamous `.groupby` in pandas?
+Wasn't this interpretation following the same logic as `.groupby` in pandas?
 If for a given dataframe `df` I wanted to compute the average value of a column `y` for each group in column `X` I would do `df.groupby(X)[y].mean()`.
-Isn't it quite the same as $\mathbb{E}(y \| X=x)$?
+Isn't it quite similar to $\mathbb{E}(y \| X=x)$?

+# formalizing intuition

+So here it goes the formalized version of my intuition

-# $\mathbb{E}(y \| X=x) \sim$   `df.groupby(X)[y].mean()`
+> $\mathbb{E}(y \| X=x) \sim$   `df.groupby(X)[y].mean()`

-The idea behind conditional expressions is the same idea behind `groupby` operations, which are present in multiple languages and packages ([itertools](https://docs.python.org/3/library/itertools.html?highlight=groupby#itertools.groupby), [pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.groupby.html), [scala](https://www.scala-lang.org/api/2.12.4/scala/collection/parallel/ParIterableLike$GroupBy.html), [rust](https://docs.rs/itertools/latest/itertools/structs/struct.GroupBy.html), [SQL](https://learn.microsoft.com/es-es/sql/t-sql/queries/select-group-by-transact-sql?view=sql-server-ver16), etc.).
-Here we'll use pandas' implementation of `groupby`.
+This is, the idea behind conditional expressions is the same idea behind `groupby` operations, which are present in multiple languages and packages ([itertools](https://docs.python.org/3/library/itertools.html?highlight=groupby#itertools.groupby), [pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.groupby.html), [scala](https://www.scala-lang.org/api/2.12.4/scala/collection/parallel/ParIterableLike$GroupBy.html), [rust](https://docs.rs/itertools/latest/itertools/structs/struct.GroupBy.html), [SQL](https://learn.microsoft.com/es-es/sql/t-sql/queries/select-group-by-transact-sql?view=sql-server-ver16), etc.).

+I'll present now some examples to make my thoughts a little bit clearer.
+I'll use pandas' implementation of `groupby` since I think almost everyone is familiar with it.
 Let's build a dataframe that consists of groups and values, and then compute the conditional expected value for each group

 ```python
 import pandas as pd